plusserver/docs/content/en/caching/valkey/tutorials/ordering.md

 ### Select the invoice profile

 Are you a new plusserver customer and do not yet receive an invoice?
 Then select *New invoice profile*.
-If you are already a customer, you can choose from existing invoice profiles and will receive the new DBaaS on an existing invoice, which you select in the next step.
+If you are already a customer, you can choose from existing invoice profiles and will receive the new CaaS on an existing invoice, which you select in the next step.

 ![Select invoice profile](/images/content/04-msl/en/databases/ordering/7-selection-invoice-profile.png)